Attacks on parachutists: War in Europe

 During the Battle of Britain, Polish and Czech pilots serving in the RAF sometimes shot at Luftwaffe pilots parachuting over Britain.
 Many Germans charged that this was regular practice by the Poles and the Czechs, but there was little hard evidence of it.
 The leading historian of the Polish Air Force, Adam Zamoyski, conceded that "it is true that some pilots still finished off parachuting Germans by flying directly over them; the slipstream would cause the parachute to collapse and the man would fall into the ground like a stone."

-In mid-1942, the United States Army Air Forces (USAAF) arrived in Britain and carried out air raids over German-occupied Europe.
-There are verified accounts of German fighter pilots stopping their attacks to allow bomber crews to parachute from mortally stricken bombers.
-Nevertheless, the air war was bloody business and the objective of both sides was to wipe out the other.
-Some USAAF fighter pilots claimed they received unwritten orders from their officers to shoot enemy airmen parachuting over their own territory as they would rejoin their own units upon landing and fly in the air again to kill more Americans.
-Virgil Meroney of the 487th Fighter Squadron never shot a German pilot in his parachute, although on the other hand, he understood the mean realities of warfare and had no problem about killing an enemy aviator, regardless of whether or not he was helpless.